 How you format the information is totally up to you.
 I know this is hard to believe, but it’s true!!
 If you are comfortable with word-processing or spreadsheet software, you can totally just make your own!
 All that is important is that the information is accurate and that the overall look is organized for easy comprehension.
 For ideas regarding formatting, I’ve compiled some samples specifically for homeschoolers and listed the links for them at the end of the post.
 OR read on for my own solution… *creating suspense here* 🙂

 Oh, and that whole “official transcript” vs. “unofficial transcript” thing??
 Don’t even worry about it.
 I suppose there are some colleges that may want you to have the transcript notarized to make it “official.”
 But there is no need to do that unless they specifically ask for it.
 Why spend the money?
 I never had any of my girls’ transcripts notarized, and none of the many colleges they applied to had a beef about it.

 Below is what my three older girls’ transcripts all looked like.
 This was formatted by the homeschool record-keeping software I was using at the time, called Homeschool Tracker.
 To be honest, using your homeschool software is really the easiest way to go, because the software does all the calculations and formatting, and you just choose which student, courses, and other information you want on there and then print that bugger out.

 But what if you are not using homeschool software, or you don’t like the way the pre-formatted transcript looks, and/or you don’t want to take the time to format your own form?

-Hey, you can purchase and download my fill-in and print homeschool high school transcript form!
+Hey, you can purchase and download my fill-in and print homeschool high school transcript form for only $4.99!
 Just sayin’… 🙂